jordanbrauer/unit-converter/README.md

 You are able to add your own custom units to the unit registry.
 The unit converter and registry are flexible enough to allow for you to create your own unit of measure classes, or register them on the fly as needed.

+##### 1. Extend the Base Unit

+The type of measurement you are creating will depend on which base unit you will have to extend.
+Configure the basic information.

 ```php
 use UnitConverter\Unit\Energy\EnergyUnit;